xylosper/mpv/DOCS/man/en/options.rst

     output driver.

 --no-config=<options>
-    Do not parse selected configuration files.
+    Do not load user configuration file ``config``.
+This doesn't affect the loading of any other configuration files.

     *NOTE*: If ``--include`` or ``--use-filedir-conf`` options are specified at the command line, they will be honoured.